 Mr Peter Udale, CEO Pembridge Analytics.

-Professor Nigel Biggar, Regius Prof of Moral and Pastoral Theology, and Canon of Christ Church, University of Oxford
+Professor Nigel Biggar, Regius Professor of Moral and Pastoral Theology, and Canon of Christ Church, University of Oxford.

-Professor Paul Elbourne, Professor of the Philosophy of Language, Magdalen College, Oxford University
+Professor Paul Elbourne, Professor of the Philosophy of Language, Magdalen College, University of Oxford.

-Dr James Orr McDonald Post-Doctoral Fellow in Theology, Ethics and Public Life, Christchurch College, University of Oxford
+Dr James Orr, McDonald Post-Doctoral Fellow in Theology, Ethics and Public Life, Christ Church, University of Oxford.

 Dr Philip Cunliffe, Senior Lecturer in International Conflict, University of Kent